spiral/docs/components/tokenizer.md

 }
 ```

 As you see the most important part of Tokenizer component located in getClasses method.
-Let's try to view some examples, as in other cases we can use short core binding "tokenizer" in our Controllers and Services:
+Let's try to view some examples (as in other cases we can use short core binding "tokenizer" in our Controllers and Services):

 ```php
 public function index()
 {
     //Find every controller class
     dump($this->tokenizer->getClasses(ControllerInterface::class));

     //Find every Record class
     dump($this->tokenizer->getClasses(Record::class));